5 Examples of Great Thank You Pages

 You may already know that the process of improving your site’s conversion rate is called conversion rate optimization.
 What many business owners don’t realize, though, is that it shouldn’t just be limited to landing pages or other pages intended to drive specific actions.
 In fact, the pages that a visitor sees directly after converting can have a huge impact on what they do next.

 When a visitor signs up for a newsletter, creates an account, or makes a purchase, their time on your site isn’t necessarily over.
 They’re directed to a thank you page, and the content on that page can either make them leave, or stick around on your site.
 So how can you create a great thank you page that will make your visitors stay?
-Here are a few companies that got it right:
+Here are a few thank you page examples from companies that got it right:

 After signing up for Crazy Egg’s newsletter, I was taken to this simple, straightforward page:

 First, they start off with positive messaging.
 By calling my action a “Success!” and referring to me as a “premium subscriber,” they’ve already got my attention.
 From there, they give me a number of different options – all of which are preferable to me leaving their site.